Record Types

 Pair.snd : {A B : Set} Pair A B B

-Elements of record types can be defined using a record expression
+Elements of record types can be defined using a record expression, where the associations are simple key = value pairs;

 p23 : Pair Nat Nat